FireflyMigration/firefly-doc/40-Migration-project/50-Data-Migration-from-Btrieve-To-SQL/35-rowId__And-Why-all-my-SQL-Indexes-are-Unique/index.md

 As part of the automatic migration to SQL we create the tables in SQL.
 If you open the table definition using SQL management tool you may have notice this two items :

-1. All the table indexes are now unique regardless of it bin unique or not in Btrive.
+1. All the table indexes are now unique regardless of it been unique or not in Btrieve.
-2. A new column as bin add to all the tables named  "rowid__" that is of type Identity.
+2. A new column has been add to all the tables named  "rowid__" that is of type Identity.

 In this article we will cover the reason why.